 Note: Liquids and solids don’t burn the way they are.
 They give off flammable vapors, depending on the temperature, that can ignite in the right concentrations.

-Therefore, we can see that flammable liquids are more dangerous and can catch fire more easily (at a lower temperature) than a combustible liquid.
-However, both flammable and combustible liquids can be a fire hazard, the distinction is how flammable and at what temperature.
+Therefore, we can see that flammable liquids are more dangerous and can catch fire more easily (at a lower temperature) than other liquids.
+However, both flammable and non-flammable liquids can be a fire hazard, the distinction is how flammable and at what temperature.

 For a gasoline engine to work, gasoline is mixed with oxygen and a spark from a spark plug ignites the mixture.
 These sparks cause the mini-explosions that push the pistons and power the motor.
 For this reason, the gasoline needs to be able to ignite in normal, ambient temperatures to drive the engine.